-Placing an OA device for simple mandibular advancement to ameliorate OSA without a planned outcome is an expensive invitation for limited effectiveness or outright failure.33 The application of composite biometric typology in a limited pilot study of 20 uprightawake subjects for an anatomical-specific CBCT analysis without polysomnogram data (PSG), BMI, family history and other pertinent considerations is conceived as preliminary groundwork for future OSA studies.
-Incorporating muscular bio-engineering analysis, polysomnographic, demographic, and physiologic data, as well as validating subjective curative claims, is considered essential for improving predictive accuracy for successful application of OA devices.
-Prospective studies to validate a correlative key OAEI scoring for AHI reduction using demographics of age/gender/ BMI/ neck circumference/ ethnicity, etc. together with polysomnography and sleep functional CBCT / MRI are central.
-Larger data sets are required to resolve a) if the pilot constructed OAEI is validated for use as a reliable predictor of increased upright-awake minimal axial airway area with an OA, and b) if the upright-awake CBCT axial area airway percentage improvements for "good" anatomic responders' match OA treated OSA subjects for improved PSG reduction scores.
+Placement of an OA device for simple mandibular advancement to ameliorate OSA without a planned outcome is an expensive invitation for limited effectiveness or outright failure.34 The application of composite biometric typology in a limited pilot study of 20 upright-awake patients for an anatomic-specific CBCT analysis without polysomnogram data (PSG), BMI, family history, and other pertinent considerations is conceived as preliminary groundwork for future OSA studies.
+Incorporating muscular bioengineering analysis and polysomnographic, demographic, and physiologic data, as well as validating subjective curative claims, is considered essential for improving predictive accuracy for successful application of OA devices.
+Prospective studies to validate a correlative key OAEI scoring for AHI reduction using demographics of age/sex/ BMI/ neck circumference/ ethnicity, etc. together with polysomnography and sleep functional CBCT / MRI are central.
+Larger datasets are required to resolve whether the pilot- constructed OAEI is validated for use as a reliable predictor of increased upright-awake minimal axial airway area with an OA, and whether the upright-awake CBCT axial area airway percentage improvements for "good" anatomic responders match patients with OSA treated with OA for improved PSG reduction scores.